 For over twenty years the Bill of Rights Institute has developed resources rooted in primary sources that put you in conversation with historical actors as they debate the most significant issues of our past.

-In December, the Bill of Rights Institute will be releasing its latest primary source-based collection, The Plainest Demands of Justice: Documents for Dialogue on the African American Experience.
+Soon, the Bill of Rights Institute will be releasing its latest primary source-based collection, The Plainest Demands of Justice: Documents for Dialogue on the African American Experience.
 This curriculum is designed to put teachers and students in conversation with those who strove and continue to strive for a greater realization of the promises of liberty and equality as outlined in the Declaration of Independence.
 We hope you’ll join the conversation.

 The resource begins with a foundational introduction to natural rights through the Declaration of Independence.
 Three chronological primary source sets covering the colonial era to the present day allow students to consider how the efforts of law- and policy-makers, the courts, and “We the People” – individuals and groups – have worked to ensure a society faithful to the ideals of the Declaration of Independence.
 A culminating assessment has students choose a topic to research and present to make connections to how the work to ensure a society aligned with Founding principles continues in the present day.